 After students complete the Listening and Reading tests, you or your test coordinator must run a Tier Placement Report in WIDA AMS.
-See the WIDA Assessment Management System (WIDA AMS) User Guide for instructions.
+See the WIDA AMS User Guide for instructions.

 The Tier Placement Report shows the tier of the Writing and Speaking tests that each student will take.
 Students who will type their Writing test responses and students who will take the Tier A or Tier B/C Speaking test can log in to the test platform right away after completing the first two domain tests, and the system will automatically launch the appropriate tier of the Writing or Speaking test.
-However, running the report is critical because it shows which test booklets you'll need for students who will handwrite responses to the Writing test, and it shows which students will take Tier Pre-A of the Speaking test and need an individual test administration session.
+However, running the report before students log in to begin the Writing and Speaking tests is critical.
+It shows which test booklets you'll need for students who will handwrite responses to the Writing test, and it shows which students will take Tier Pre-A of the Speaking test and need an individual test administration session.